 The College provides opportunities for prospective students to complete College Readiness Assessment (EdReady) at the College's main campus testing facility.
 Assessment exams are not entrance examinations and results will not deny admission to any applicant.
-Students who do not meet the above requirements or obtain an adequate score on the English or math portion of the EdReady Assessment must enroll in a one semester transition math and/or English course prior to enrolling in gateway English or math courses.
+Students who do not meet the above requirements or obtain a passing score on the English or mathematics portion of the EdReady Assessment must enroll in a one semester transition mathematics and/or English course prior to enrolling in a gateway English or mathematics course.

-Students who do not receive a passing score have an opportunity to retake all or a portion of the exam twice in an academic year, with at least 30 days between each test session.
-Assessment exams may not be taken more than 2 times in a 6-month period.
+Students who do not receive a passing score have an opportunity to retake all or a portion of the exam once.
+Otherwise, the student will enroll in a transitional mathematics or English course as needed.